w3f/polkadot-wiki/docs/learn/learn-staking.md

 In staking, you can be either a [nominator or a validator](#validators-and-nominators).

 As a nominator, you can nominate validator candidates that you trust to help you earn rewards in the chain's native token.
+The earned rewards can be bonded (locked) immediately for staking on your account, which would effectively compound the rewards you receive over time.
+You could also choose to have them deposited to your account or a different account as free (transferable) balance.
 You can take a look at the [nominator guide](learn-nominator.md) to understand your responsibilities as a nominator, and the [validator docs](learn-validator.md) to understand what you need to do as a validator.

 If you are a beginner and would like to securely stake your tokens using Polkadot JS Apps, watch the video below

 [![Staking on Polkadot JS](https://img.youtube.com/vi/FCXC0CDhyS4/0.jpg)](https://youtu.be/FCXC0CDhyS4)